 If you are an organizer, lawyer, or legal organization in need of policy- or law-related support,* please email us at justice@law.harvard.edu.

-Check out an example of our work, “Basics of Anti-Discrimination Law for Federal Employees,” a guide that covers the basics of anti-discrimination law for federal employees, including information on illegal discrimination and retaliation, filing EEO complaints, MSPB appeals, and available remedies, now available at at Civil Service Strong.
+Check out an example of our work, “Basics of Anti-Discrimination Law for Federal Employees,” a guide that summarizes the basics of anti-discrimination rules for federal employees, including information on illegal discrimination and retaliation, filing EEO complaints, MSPB appeals, and available remedies.
+It’s now available at at Civil Service Strong.

 *Disclaimer: Justice Union does not engage in the practice of law.
 Any information provided by or through the Justice Union is, unless otherwise stated. for general informational purposes only.
 It does not constitute legal advice, does not create an attorney-client relationship, is not intended as solicitation, and is not a substitute for consulting a qualified attorney.
 The Justice Union does not solicit legal business, and individuals should seek private legal counsel for advice specific to their circumstances.